danielmlipton/mustached-hipster/README.md

 A Mantis Bug Tracker plugin, based on John Reese's "scrum" plugin, to implement story boards.
 For the original plugin, see:

 https://github.com/mantisbt-plugins/scrum/.

-Login using the username "guest" and the password "password".

 This is the much preticipated [1] prequel to not yet planned repository:  _motherfucking-bike_